stackgrinder/infinite-scroll/readme.txt

 1. Loading the next set of posts

 == Changelog ==
+= 2.0b2.120111 =
+* Added infinite_scroll_load_override filter to manually force infinite-scroll to load on a page.
+* Thanks to https://github.com/samargulies for the above patch.

 = 2.0b2.111218 =
 * Updated preset DB with basic themes
 * Made a few fixes in options/presets to prep for main release.